TeamDevDev/course-assessment-fall-2024/README.md

 ## Token Use Template

-Please refer to the file in this repository called [tokens.md](tokens.md) for the token use template that you should used as the content for the issue in GitHub.
+Please refer to the file in this repository called [tokens.md](tokens.md) for additional instructions for using a token and the token use template that you should used as the content for the issue in GitHub.